Kidstoysstudio's ultimate activity book collection Download activity book

 Stories told to children can make all the difference in parenting, and you as a parent are an important part of that too.

-Scholars have found that stories have a profound impact on children's understanding of cultural and gender roles.
+Scholars have discovered that stories have a major impact on children's understanding of cultural and gender roles.

 Stories not only develop children's literacy but also convey values, beliefs, attitudes and social norms that in turn shape children's perceptions of reality.

-Children learn how to behave, think and act through the characters they meet in stories.
+Children learn how to behave, think and act through the characters they meet stories Meet.

-And are an important storyteller in their life.
+And you are an important one stories narrator in their lives.

 You can make a difference in how they see the world.
 That's why I want to talk about getting better at telling children's stories.